CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 `schrodinger.hosts` file.
 In your local file, it's enough that the different HOST entries exist (and the gpu-ones have GPU's specified).

-You can also edit the file, e.g. if you want more memory, or a different maximum time for a HOST.
-The requests must be within the [partition limits](../../computing/running/batch-job-partitions.md).
+Note that the HOST entries and Slurm partitions (or queues) are two different things.
+The HOST entries define resources using Slurm partitions.

 ## How to speed up simulations?

-All other Maestro modules run serial jobs, except Jaguar, which can run real parallel jobs.
+All other Maestro modules run serial jobs, except Jaguar, which can run "real" parallel jobs.
 Don't choose the "parallel" HOST for any other job type.
 Instead of MPI-parallel jobs, Maestro modules typically split the workload into multiple parts, each of which can be run independent of the others.
-This is sometimes called farming.
 The Maestro help pages have an excellent section on this topic.
 Please have a look (you'll find it like this:
 Click the "help" button in the "run settings dialog", then in the first chapter click the link named "Running Distributed Schrödinger Jobs".

 Typically, the workload processes a lot of molecules.
-If you have enough molecules, you can split the full set into smaller sets, and process each of them as a separate job.
+If you have enough molecules, you can split the full set into smaller sets, and process each of the sets as a separate job.
 Since this is typical, the Maestro modules have easy-to-use options to define the number of (sub)jobs.
 However, you must know in advance how many (sub)jobs to launch.
 In principle, this requires knowing how long one molecule takes, or testing for each different use case.